 The United Kingdom combines historic grandeur with modern innovation, from London's iconic landmarks to Scotland's rugged Highlands and Wales's dramatic coastlines.
 Experience world-class museums, royal palaces, ancient castles, vibrant cities, and charming countryside villages across England, Scotland, Wales, and Northern Ireland.

 The UK has one of Europe's most diverse and celebrated nightlife scenes, anchored by London's world-class clubs and live music venues, but equally vibrant in Manchester, Glasgow, Edinburgh, and Bristol.
-From centuries-old pubs to cutting-edge electronic music clubs, the UK nightlife scene caters to every taste.
+From centuries-old pubs to state-of-the-art electronic music clubs, the UK nightlife scene caters to every taste.

-Nightlife Overview
+Nightlife districts

 Soho, London